10 Best Concrete Stains of 2023 – Reviews & Top Picks

 8. Surecrete EcoStain Water-Based Concrete Stain

-Surecrete EcoStain’s 32-ounce concentrate is available in various colors and can be brush rolled, sprayed, or sponged.
-It’s possible reach a 10:1 mixing ratio, resulting in 1 to 3 gallons after dilution.
+Surecrete EcoStain’s 32-ounce concentrate is available in various colors and can be brush-rolled, sprayed, or sponged.
+Reaching a 10:1 mixing ratio is possible, resulting in 1 to 3 gallons after dilution.
 Count on getting about 1 gallon because 3 gallons is pushing it.
 You should be able to cover about 200 square feet in a single gallon.

-It’s got zero VOC, and you don’t have to neutralize it with ammonia.
-Also, it’s environmentally friendly, and good for use indoors or out.
-This product is fairly simple to use and is also UV-resistant.
+It has zero VOCs, and you don’t have to neutralize it with ammonia.
+Also, it’s environmentally friendly and suitable for use indoors or out.
+This product is relatively simple to use and is also UV-resistant.
 Having said that, it’s also quite pricey.
 You might find that the more you dilute the product to get better coverage, the less potent of a color it produces.
-So, that’ll mean you’ll have to apply more than one coat.
+So, that means you’ll have to apply more than one coat.

 - Good dilution ratio